advancedAgritek-BB/coinTrader2.0/README.md

   backtester.
 - `strategy_stats.json` – summary statistics of win rate, PnL and other metrics.

-Other helpers create logs like `execution.log` or `risk.log` in the same directory when enabled.
+Other helpers create logs like `execution.log` in the same directory when enabled.
 Since decision details now appear in `bot.log` you can follow the router and risk manager actions in one place.
 Example snippet: